tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 Work will continue to be done on this script so that each book can act as a subplot, so that all the books that the user wants to visualize will be displayed simultaneously, rather than having to exit out of one graph in order to get the next, as this is tedious to do if the use is interested in looking at many books.

+I didn't see a point in allowing users to print a solid orange line on a graph indicating when a movie was released.
+If you disagree, and think I missed out on the next great app idea, which, who knows?
+Feel free to send me a pull request.
+I only ask that you name the app "plttr" or something with the equal ability to induce eye rolls.

 ## all_bks.py